xiaofan2406/gatsby-live-mdx/src/pages/live-editing.md

 </Editor>
 ````

-You can change the behavior or add new flags by editing `Editor` component.
+You can change the behavior by modifying `Editor` component.